 The boat from the village cruises to a lone observation platform in the middle of the lake.
 Rickety, narrow stairs need to be climbed.
-The reward is the viewing platform: a telescope perches at the top so you can twitch to your heart’s content.
-Ticking off birds on your life list should prove relatively easy here.
+At the top, the viewing platform has a telescope providing a chance to peek into the local birds’ lives.

 Prek Toal can also be visited as part of a full day’s boat trip from Siem Reap to Battambang, though you’ll need to arrange it privately through a tour operator to head also to the bird reserve.
 It is also possible to stay overnight in a basic homestay or the environmental station at Prek Toal village – more serious birders should consider this so as to take advantage of rising early out on the lake.

 For those with a more general interest in nature and bird watching, specialist operators can also arrange kayaking trips combined with birding at Prek Toal; the floating village here is too far for mass tourism to reach, providing a very different experience to Chong Kneas.
 Otherwise, it’s worth considering a temple tour with SVC with one of their birding guides, so as to see the sites with a birding twist to an otherwise more standard temple tour.